 Important issues within the e-IRG are currently:

-- e-Infrastructures in European Commission's Framework Programme 7
+- e-Infrastructures in European Commission's Horizon 2020 Programme

 - a policy for resource sharing